-Desultory development was carried on in the Cadwallader Gold Belt section from 1897 to 1928 when the Pioneer mine went into profitable production.
-The Bralorne mine went into profitable production in 1932 on a 100 ton a day basis, and continued until its shutdown in 1971.
+Desultory development was carried on in the Cadwallader Gold Belt section from 1897 to 1928 when the Pioneer mine went into profitable production on a 100 to 150 ton per day basis, since increased to 350 tons.
+The Bralorne mine went into profitable production in 1932 on a 100 ton a day basis, since increased to 450 tons with a further increase now planned.